concretecms/concretecms/README.md

 ## Version

 This repository contains Concrete5 version 5.7 and greater.
 Look for 5.6?
-You want [http://github.com/concrete5/concrete5-legacy](the concrete5-legacy repository).
+You want <a href="http://github.com/concrete5/concrete5-legacy">http://github.com/concrete5/concrete5-legacy</a>  (the concrete5-legacy repository).

 ## Installation